thomknoe/INFO-5345/Lab 6/README.md

 ![Diagram](https://github.com/thomknoe/INFO-5345/blob/Fall2025/Lab%206/Images/Part_2/Diagram.jpg)

-<mark> _**AI Usage:** Utilized assistance from ChatGPT fand PlanetUML for diagram layout._ </mark>
+<mark> _**AI Usage:** Utilized assistance from ChatGPT and PlanetUML for diagram layout._ </mark>

 **\*\*\*3.
 Build Documentation\*\*\***

 ### <mark>Fabrication Process</mark>

-<mark> The cubes were made from laser, cut wood panels, and a buyer of frosted white acrylic and diffused clear acrylic.
+<mark> The cubes were made from laser, cut wood panels, and a layer of frosted white acrylic and diffused clear acrylic.
 This is so that the light would be able to diffuse across the top surface of each cube.
 The main electronics componenents included integrating WS2812B RGB LEDs for the addressable lights.
 Each assembly was compact for each cubic enclosure.
 Openings were made for USB and USB-C ports. </mark>

 ### <mark>Materials</mark>